Disability & Disaster Hotline:

-The Partnership’s Disability & Disaster Hotline provides information, referrals, guidance, technical assistance and resources to people with disabilities, their families, allies, organizations assisting disaster impacted individuals with disabilities and others seeking assistance with immediate and urgent disaster-related needs.
+The Partnership’s Disability & Disaster Hotline provides information, referrals, guidance, technical assistance and resources to people with disabilities, families, allies, and organizations assisting disaster impacted individuals with disabilities and others seeking assistance with immediate and urgent disaster-related needs.

 The Disaster Hotline is always available for intake calls, 24 hours a day, 7 days a week, 365 days a year.
 Our hotline team is led by experts on the many issues affecting people with disabilities in disasters and strategies for meeting those immediate needs.
 Our team will respond to your call as soon as possible, often immediately, and we intend to respond to all callers within 24 hours.